daniellas/fqb/README.md

 1. It was fun and good exercise
 2. FQB is type safe, most of errors are detected during compile time
 3. No JDK proxies or other magic under the hood
-4. Minimal required dependencies to run, only JPA 2.1 API
+4. Minimal required runtime dependencies, only JPA 2.1 API

 There is one important thing to mention.
 FQB aims to give you ability of easy JPA queries construction whose structure can be defined during runtime depending on variables or method parameters values.